User Testing Warehouse

 In total, this round of testing took 15 hours - encompassing writing the testing script, recruiting users, running the tests, and opening related tickets.

-A big thanks to Ernest W. Durbin III, Nicolas Dubois, Łukasz Langa, Russell Keith-Magee, Alex Chan and Eliot Berriot for participating in these tests.
+A big thanks to Ee W. Durbin III, Nicolas Dubois, Łukasz Langa, Russell Keith-Magee, Alex Chan and Eliot Berriot for participating in these tests.

 From this intial program it is clear that user testing can bring value to the Warehouse project.
 The challenge is to continue to conduct such tests once our MOSS funding is depleted.